jc141x/jc141-bash/setup/readme.md

 ### Additional Information
 All releases are tested on Arch Linux or EndeavourOS using either an EXT4, BTRFS or XFS filesystems.

-Using wayland is known to bring some rare crashes.
 <br><br>

 ### GUI Libary